IoanHumphreys/JMAP/README.md

   - Breakable Props Toggle: Allow users to toggle a option which makes a prop breakable or not
   - Vertex Data
   - Texture Data
+  - Only Static Mesh feature so users are able to customize their own "Loot Lake"

 - UI Widget Exporter
 - Audio Exporter